 Thanks for sending over the renewal.
 I was surprised by the new rent, because similar #-bedrooms in the area are renting for around $$$$.
 I understand the market has changed since last year, but given my good standing as a tenant, I’d love to meet somewhere in the middle.
 Could we make $$$$ work?

 When you don’t get appropriate notice of an increase

 In New York, landlords must give you advance notice before they raise your rent by more than 5 percent or if they are declining to renew your lease—the amount of time depends on how long you’ve lived there.

-For example, if you have a one- or two-year lease, they need to give you at least 60 days’ notice.
-If you have been there longer, you are entitled to 90-day’s notice.
+For example, if you have a one- or two-year lease, an owner needs to give you at least 60-days notice.
+If you have been there longer, you are entitled to 90-days notice.

 If your rent increase does not come with enough notice, and you want to stay in the apartment, Mohamed recommends politely pointing out that you are aware of the rules and give them an opportunity to fix their mistake before escalating your negotiations.

 Thanks for sending over the renewal.
-However, I was expecting the increase to be less than 5%, since we’ve passed the XX-day notice window.
+However, I was expecting the increase to be less than 5 percent, since we’ve passed the XX-day notice window.
 I’d love to stay, but I’m hoping we can agree on a renewal of $$$$ instead.

 When you want to make the first move